 Plus, it’s quite a unique name these days, so your boy won’t share his name with many other kids at school.

 Short and simple, yet regal and traditional, the name Leo means lion and has its origins in Latin and Greek.
-This can also be a nickname for your little one if you decide to name him Leonardo, or Leonard, which has its origins in Old French.
+This can also be a nickname for your little boy if you decide to name him Leonardo, or Leonard, which has its origins in Old French.

 Another beautiful variation of this popular name is Leon for boys and Leona for girls.